MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 ### 1. Clone React Dapp Repository

-Our first step to get started with this tutorial is to clone the [dapp-tutorial-react](https://github.com/MetaMask/dapp-tutorial-react) repository on GitHub and switch to the `multi-component-start` branch and install our node module dependencies.
+Our first step is to clone the [dapp-tutorial-react](https://github.com/MetaMask/dapp-tutorial-react) source code repository on GitHub and check out the `multi-component-start` branch and install our node module dependencies.

 ```bash
 git clone https://github.com/MetaMask/dapp-tutorial-react.git \